Sunday, January 15, 2017

 Our First Homebirth

-I want to tell Joshua’s birth story to clarify any misconceptions as well as celebrate the way he arrived, even if some things didn’t go as planned.
+I want to tell J’s birth story to clarify any misconceptions as well as celebrate the way J arrived, even if some things didn’t go as planned.
 I’m not trying to say that the way we did things is the way other people should or that homebirths are the best option for everyone.
 I do believe, however, that low-risk women should have the freedom to choose to deliver their babies at home if they desire without fear of judgment or not receiving adequate care if they must be transported to the hospital during labor or after delivery.
 To lighten the mood and literally laugh out loud, check out this clip of Jim Gaffigan talking about homebirth

 Part of our research included touring a birth center to see if we would want to deliver there.
 Damaris was the midwife giving the tour the Saturday we went.
 She was so patient, answered everyone’s questions, and even took the time to talk to us individually after the tour.
 I felt incredibly relaxed in her presence, and I immediately loved her.
 Though delivering at the center or at home would mean more out of pocket expense for us because of out of network costs with insurance, I knew I wanted Damaris to deliver my baby.
 After the tour, I started receiving prenatal care from Damaris, but we still hadn’t decided between a homebirth or a birth at the center.
 Somewhere around the 28 week mark, we let Damaris know we wanted to do a homebirth.